yolandagil/template-project-website/content/data/_index.md

 ---
 title: Data
-summary: Here we describe how to add a page to your site.
+summary: Provide a brief introduction to your data science project and the purpose of the datasets.
+Explain the problem you're trying to solve and the role of data analysis in your project.

 date: "2018-06-28T00:00:00Z"

 # Optional header image (relative to `assets/media/` folder).